buddhasystem/pc2s/server/documentation/about.md

 # About PC2S

-#### The Objective
+## Portable Conditions and Calibrations Service
+PC2S stands for *"portable conditions and calibration service"*.
+The "portable" aspect implies that

+* the system is experiment-agnostic
+* it can be installed trivially on most Linux platforms

+Conditions and calibrations data are treated in the same manner in PC2S since the semantics of their use is virtually identical in most applications.
+Calibrations can be updated many times (as opposed to the conditions data recorded once), however both form input for processing jobs, discoverable through metadata.

-The objective is to discover, locate and deliver units of *conditions and calibrations data* of a particular type as requested by the client, which are considered valid at a particular point in time and relevant to a certiain type of
+The objective of the system is to discover, locate and deliver units of *conditions and calibrations data* of a particular type as requested by the client, which are considered valid at a particular point in time and relevant to a certiain type of